orestesG/lets-try-angular-2-typescript/README.md

 #### Install packages

 We install the packages listed in package.json using npm.
-Enter the following command in a terminal window with admind privilegies (command window in Windows):
+Enter the following command in a terminal window with admin privileges (command window in Windows):

 `npm install`